 ICE: individual behavior behind the average

-ICE plots are closely related to PDPs.
+ICE plots are closely related to PDPs but solves some limitations of PDP.

 The difference is that ICE keeps the individual lines instead of averaging them immediately.